 The vendor, the agent, even other people looking at the house, will all have ideas about its value.
 But they also may have a vested interest in you believing that the property is worth more than it is.
 So have these conversations but remember that you may have differing interests.

 Once you have a rough idea about what you think the property is worth, you could take this figure to the agent and get their thoughts.
-Just remember that their job is to represent the vendor and get as large a sales price as possible.
+Just remember that their job is to represent the vendor and usually this means getting as large a sale price as possible.

 Call in a professional

 A professional property valuation will give you a clear idea of what you should be prepared to pay.
-This should cost you a few hundred dollars.
+This could cost you a few hundred dollars.

 Over the course of a house search, this isn’t generally a viable option for each property that you’re keen on.
 It’s best saved either for the property that you're sure could be ‘the one’ or for a situation where there’s a serious question mark over the value of the property.
 In such cases, a valuation could save you money in the long run.

-Just remember that the valuation you seek on the property for your personal use is not the same as the valuation your lender will complete to assess your loan application.
+Just remember that the valuation you seek on the property for your personal use is not the same as the valuation your lender will complete to assess your loan application (so the valuation amounts can be different).